 Find out: Top 10 GED Study Tips

-Requirements of GED Test in Georgia
+GED in Georgia Requirements

 - Be at least 18 years old (16 and 17-year-olds can also take the test but must meet additional requirements).